 First and foremost, we want you to be successful in this class and in your degree program.
-We expect you to assign EVS1010 its due priority.
+Being a key foundation core course for your Environmental Science B.A., B.S., and minor, we expect you to assign EVS3000 its due priority.
 However, if at any point you experience extenuating circumstances that prevent you from performing to your full academic potential, please reach out to me for help!